band/bashlibs/thebook/ShellFunctions.md

 -   have executed the `man` command, e.g.,
     `$ man man` is used repeatedly throughout the introductory chapters

 The text is sprinkled with links to more detailed treatment of fundamental topics.
-Each chapter has experiments to enable the curious reader to grasp the concepts.
+Each chapter has experiments to enable the curious reader to grasp (explore) the concepts.

 ## Write a Shell Function

 The simplest shell functions may be written on a single line at the command prompt.
 In this section, you will write and use two simple shell functions: `hello` and `today`.

-### Hello World

-Throughout the book, assume your command prompt is the dollar sign, all the examples are entered at the command line.
+Throughout the book, the command prompt is the dollar sign, all the examples are entered at the command line.

 ``` example
 $ ...
 ```

+### Hello World

-The *Programmer\'s Birth Announcement* is **Hello World!** Type this after your command prompt:
+The *Programmer\'s Birth Announcement* is **Hello World!**
+Type this after the command prompt (`$ `):

 ``` {.bash exports="both" results="output"}
 : define the hello function